-Given the ever-growing need for trained individuals in this industry, a recommendation is made to develop, pilot and implement a high school curriculum for high school students in the CTE program.
+Given the ever-growing need for trained individuals in this industry, a recommendation is made to develop, pilot and implement a high school curriculum for high school students in an artificial intelligence career and technology program.
 Palmetto Partners, a collection of CEOs across SC, would serve as an advisory group to a selected vendor during the development and implementation phases.
-The Palmetto Partners Board decided two
+The